Queer Liberation March

-The Queer Liberation March is an annual LGBT protest march in Manhattan, organized by the Reclaim Pride Coalition as an anti-corporate alternative to the NYC Pride March.
+The Queer Liberation March is an annual LGBTQ protest march in Manhattan, organized by the Reclaim Pride Coalition as an anti-corporate alternative to the NYC Pride March.

 A grassroots collective of queer rights activists and supporters held the first Queer Liberation March to coincide with WorldPride NYC, which marked the 50th anniversary of the Stonewall riots.
 A year later the coalition marched in solidarity with Black Lives Matter, and against police brutality, only to see the non-violent demonstration met with NYPD using pepper spray on protesters.

 Background

 There has been a large annual march and parade in New York City since 1970, first organized by the Christopher Street Liberation Day Committee, to mark the one-year anniversary of the Stonewall riots.
 Since 1984, the growing event was produced by the nonprofit Heritage of Pride.
 Criticism of the increasingly corporate and rules-heavy event reached a tipping point in 1994 (the 25th anniversary of the Stonewall riots), resulting in the first Drag March (1994).